SSN235/Neuron-Gene-Expression-Prediction/README.md

 ## Overview

 NGEP is a computational framework for predicting cell-type-specific gene expression from neuronal 3D morphology.
-Using real open-access data from NeuroMorpho.org and the Allen Brain Atlas, we train a feedforward neural network to infer parvalbumin mRNA levels in mouse neocortex from five morphological features.
+Using real open-access data from NeuroMorpho.org and the Allen Brain Atlas, we train a feedforward neural network to infer parvalbumin mRNA levels in mouse neocortex from neuronal morphological features.

 ## Clinical Significance